sourabhchaki/cascalog-cascading-test/README.md

 * put the `src/main/resources/input.txt` file in local `/var/tmp` directory.
 * Run the following command to execute the test:

- `java -cp cascalog-cascading-test-1.0.1-CR-SNAPSHOT.jar:/usr/local/hadoop/hadoop-core-0.20.2-cdh3u4.jar:/usr/local/hadoop/lib/* com.home.test.CascadingTestInJcascalog [depth] /var/tmp/input.txt`
+     java -cp cascalog-cascading-test-1.0.1-CR-SNAPSHOT.jar:/usr/local/hadoop/hadoop-core-0.20.2-cdh3u4.jar:/usr/local/hadoop/lib/* com.home.test.CascadingTestInJcascalog [depth] /var/tmp/input.txt

 * [depth] = depth is integer.
 This signifies the number of selfjoin.
 For each depth cascading creates 2 jobs.
-Thus by increasing depth we can test the preparation time of cascading for multiple jobs
+Thus by increasing depth we can test the preparation time for multiple cascading jobs

 # For example